 You could also set your RV fridge to power from your RV inverter, which is usually enough to last until reaching your destination.

-Since it is possible to run your fridge while you are driving your RV, I will give you more information so you are aware of any risk factors that have you have while doing this.
+Since it is possible to run your RV fridge while driving, here’s more information so you are aware of any risk factors that have you have while doing this.

 RV Fridge Considerations:

-Most of your fridges inside of your RV are 2 way refridgerators.
+Most of your fridges inside of your RV are 2-way refrigerators.
 They operate best while using propane.
-There is a possibility that your refridgerator could be a 3 way fridge.
-In that case, you are able to use 12volt Dc while driving.
+There is a possibility that your refrigerator could be a 3-way fridge.
+In that case, you are able to use 12volt DC power while driving.

 The two options that I will run through are using propane and using a generator.
-These are two of the most common options for powering your refrigerator.
+These are two of the most common options for powering RV refrigerators.

 Although propane is the most commonly used, it has the most associated dangers with running it.
-With a generator, there is more safety guarenteed, but less power.
+With a generator, there is more safety guaranteed, but less power.